-Carer's Allowance

-This is the main benefit for carers over State Pension age.
-It is paid at up to £76.75 a week.
+Carer's Allowance (in England and Wales) and Carer Support Payment (in Scotland) are the main benefits for carers over State Pension age.
+They are both paid at up to £81.90 a week.
 To qualify, you must spend at least 35 hours a week caring for someone who receives certain disability benefits.
-You mustn't be in full-time education or earning more than £139 a week in take-home pay, after certain deductions.
+You mustn't be earning more than £151 a week in take-home pay, after certain deductions.

-If you're getting a State Pension and you get £76.75 or more a week from your State Pension or certain other benefits, you won't be paid Carer's Allowance.
-Instead, you'll be awarded an 'underlying entitlement' to Carer's Allowance.
+If you're getting a State Pension and you get £81.90 or more a week from your State Pension or certain other benefits, you won't be paid Carer's Allowance or Carer Support Payment.
+Instead, you'll be awarded an 'underlying entitlement' to the benefit.
 This is good news because it may increase the amount of any means-tested benefits you're entitled to, such as Pension Credit.